 This picture shows an advanced stage of blastocyst development.
 Notice the central fluid-filled cavity.
 The cells within the blastocyst have already differentiated into the inner cell mass (at seven o’clock) that will give rise to the fetus and the trophectoderm cells that will form the future placenta.

-Just prior to the embryo transfer, the embryos are placed into the tip of a very thin embryo transfer catheter.
+Transfer of cryopreserved embryos into the uterus is identical to "fresh" embryo transfer: Just prior to the embryo transfer, the embryos are placed into the tip of a thin embryo transfer catheter.
 The catheter is then passed through the cervical canal to within 15 mm of the top of the uterine cavity, and the embryos are gently released.
-The length of your uterus was assessed during your pre-treatment evaluation.

 Having done thousands of embryo transfer procedures, Dr. Polansky will precisely place your embryo(s) within the endometrial cavity.
 The embryo transfer usually takes only a few seconds to complete, and no resting is required afterward.

 After the embryo transfer, the endometrial lining gently holds the embryos within the top of the uterus.
-There is no restriction of your physical activity.
+There is no restriction on your physical activity.

 This picture shows a healthy blastocyst in the process of "squeezing out" of its eggshell.
 Once fully hatched, it will stay in the uterus unattached for one to two days and then implant.

-A blood pregnancy test is done two weeks after the embryo transfer.
+A blood pregnancy test is done ten days after the embryo transfer.
 If the pregnancy test is positive, an ultrasound examination is scheduled two weeks later to visualize the implantation site and to look for a heartbeat within the embryo.
 Once a heartbeat is seen, there is a 95% probability that the pregnancy will continue to a baby.

 This ultrasound picture shows a six-week pregnancy.
 The pregnancy sac is 25 mm in diameter.
-The baby inside the sac is only 13 mm long.
-It is already possible to distinguish the baby's head and body and to see the cardiac activity.
+The baby inside the sac is only 13 mm long, and yet it is already possible to distinguish the head and the "tail" portion of the baby’s body and to see the cardiac activity.

 Supplementation of estrogen and progesterone must continue until the placenta produces enough of its own estrogen and progesterone to sustain the pregnancy.
 You will be closely monitored for 6 to 8 weeks as this transition takes place.
 Once all medications are discontinued, you will be referred to your OB doctor for the remainder of your obstetrical care.